-Malware is a broad name for any type of malicious software designed to cause harm or damage to a computer, server, client or computer network and/or infrastructure without end-user knowledge.
+Malware attacks are any type of malicious software designed to cause harm or damage to a computer, server, client or computer network and/or infrastructure without end-user knowledge

 Cyber attackers create, use and sell malware for many different reasons, but it is most frequently used to steal personal, financial or business information.
 While their motivations vary, cyber attackers nearly always focus their tactics, techniques and procedures (TTPs) on gaining access to privileged credentials and accounts to carry out their mission.

 Most malware types can be classified into one of the following categories: